Rick Gates testifies he and Manafort conspired to commit fraud, and he embezzled hundreds of thousands of dollars from Manafort

 “Yes,” Gates replied.

-“Did you commit a crime?”
+“Did you commit crimes with Mr. Manafort?”
 Andres asked.

 “Yes,” Gates said.